tomolimo/processmaker-server/README.txt

 ----------------------------------
 |* More information and licence *|
 ----------------------------------
-ProcessMaker - Automate your Workflow
+Copyright 2000-2015
-Copyright (C) 2002 - 2011 Colosa Inc.
+ProcessMaker Inc. All rights reserved

-Licensed under the terms of the GNU Affero General Public License version 3: http://www.affero.org/oagpl.html
+Licensed under the terms of the GNU Affero General Public License version 1: http://www.affero.org/oagpl.html

 For further information visit: